axeluhl/sailing-analytics/wiki/howto/onboarding.md

 3. if everything is correct, you'll see the current branch at the bottom line

 See [RaceCommittee App](/wiki/info/mobile/racecommittee-app) for more information regarding the mobile app.

+### GWT Browser Plugin
+Install the GWT Browser Plugin for the GWT Development mode.
+As of 2016-08-31 Firefox is the only browser supporting the GWT plugin, you have to download Firefox version 24 for it to work.
+The Plugin can be found on this page: [https://code.google.com/archive/p/google-web-toolkit/downloads](https://code.google.com/archive/p/google-web-toolkit/downloads)